2017-18 NHL Season Preview

 Florida Panthers (35-36-11, 81 points)

-The Panthers made sweeping changes within their leadership, putting former GM Dale Tallon back at his position atop the front office and hiring Sharks assistant Bob Boughner to guide Florida’s bench.
-Following a season in which the Panthers won just 35 games, Florida is counting on it’s young core’s maturation and a couple of veteran additions to help the team improve.
-The return of Evgeny Dadonov will surely bring a boost to the team’s offense, but the Panthers success will rest on the shoulders of it’s talented stable of youth.
+The Panthers made sweeping changes within their leadership, bringing back their former GM Dale Tallon to take over in the front office and Sharks assistant Bob Boughner to guide from Florida’s bench.
+But following a season in which the Panthers won just 35 games, Florida did not do much to improve the team on the ice.
+The return of Evgeny Dadonov will surely bring a boost to the team’s offense, but it looks as if this team might be heading towards another rough season.

 Montreal Canadiens (47-26-9, 103 points)